tuffy/emuman/README.md

 which is at odds with MAME's "one file per ROM" policy.
 The split option divides a ROM into its component parts, if possible.

-    emuman mess split -o outputdir list rom
+    emuman mess split -o outputdir rom

+Because combined ROMs are identfied by size and hash, specifying a software list is unnecessary.

-Many ROMs can be recombined by simply concatenating them together (with `cat`), with the notable exception of NES ROMs which lose their 16 byte iNES header during the conversion.
+To reverse the process, many ROMs can be recombined by simply concatenating them together (with `cat`), with the notable exception of NES ROMs which lose their 16 byte iNES header during the conversion.

 # Redump

 Though not MAME-specific, `emuman` also includes some helper utilities for managing Redump-verified disc images.
+These utilities work very much like the ones for MESS.

 ## Populating the Database

-After downloading the desired `.dat` files, populate the database with
+After downloading the desired `.dat` files from the Redump website, populate the database with

     emuman redump create *.dat

+The `dat` files will be given names to be used in subsequent options, and those names can be queried with:

+## Generating a List of Software

+Use

+    emuman redump list

+to generate a report of all software lists.
+All the known software for a given list can be queried with:

+    emuman redump list softlist

+Note that unlike MESS, Redump software list names contain spaces (like "Sega - Saturn") and will need to be quoted appropriately in a shell.

+And, as in MESS, software lists can be filtered with a search term.

+However, because Redump has a less information about its rips, trying to filter by creator or year won't work.
+This is also why Redump has no `report` option;
+there simply isn't anything else to report that a simple directory listing wouldn't provide.

+## Adding New Tracks for Software

+Given a source directory containing raw `.cue` and `.bin` files, all the tracks for a given piece of software can be added using

+    emuman redump add -i inputdir -o outputdir softlist software

+Specifying multiple pieces of software to add is okay.
+If no software is specified, `emuman` will try to add as many tracks as possible from the input directory to the output directory.

-## Verifying a Disc Image
+## Verifying a Disc Tracks

-All the tracks for a given CD image can be verified with
+All the tracks for a given software list can be verified with

-    emuman redump verify *.bin *.cue
+    emuman redump verify softlist -d outputdir software

+If no directory is specified, the current working directory is used.
+If no software is specified, `emuman` tries to verify as many pieces of software as it finds in the root of the output directory.
-The verification results will be displayed to standard output for easy filtering.
+The report will be send to standard output for easy filtering, but will *not* be generated in any particular order.

+As with MAME, software will be reported as OK only if their directories contain all the correct tracks with the correct names and nothing else.
+Missing files or incorrect files will be reported as BAD, as will software directories with extra files that need to be removed.

 ## Splitting a Disc Image